 - Extracurricular (e.g. What activities do you get involved in at school outside of the classroom?)

 - Hobbies (e.g. What do you do in your spare time at outside of school?)

 - Sevenoaks School (e.g. Why would you like to come to Sevenoaks School?)

 Why is Sevenoaks School so popular?

 Sevenoaks School is highly regarded for its impressive IB academic results, strong performing arts, lavish sporting facilities and a down-to-earth, all-inclusive approach.
-In 2021, 94 per cent 9-7 at GCSE and an average diploma score of 41.
+In 2023, 86 per cent 9-7 at GCSE and an average diploma score of 39.
 It receives many offers from highly prestigious unis, – many go on to the US and Canada, few to anything other than Russell Group or top international equivalents.
-28 to Oxbridge in 2021, and 42 to US and Canada (including Chicago.
-Toronto, Brown, Northeastern, Berkeley, Pennsylvania, Yale, Columbia, Dartmouth, CalTech and Stanford) and nine to Europe and Asia.
-Fifteen medics in 2021.
+21 to Oxbridge in 2023, and 37 to US and Canada (including Stanford, Princeton, Caltech, UC Berkley, UChicago, Johns Hopkins, Cornell, Columbia, Brown and Dartmouth) and nine to Europe and Asia.
 Sport has an important role in this academically ambitious school, with many pupils competing at the top level.
 Music and art are equally excellent.
 Sevenoaks successfully combines a truly international outlook with an English school atmosphere providing an exhilarating, immersive education that’s ideal for bright and organised children.

 Is Sevenoaks School hard to get into?

 Owing to its academic reputation as one of the best IB schools in the country, Sevenoaks is highly academically selective, receiving around 1,500 applications for the 240 places that are available across the school every academic year, so parents are advised to plan ahead.
 Entrance at 11+ and 13+ is very competitive and although there are numerous places available at 16+ entry, the competition is fierce.